South Africa: Energy

+Telecommunications

+South Africa has the most advanced telecommunications sector in Africa, regulated by the Independent Communications Authority of South Africa (ICASA).
+The country serves as a key regional hub for digital connectivity, supported by several major undersea cable systems such as WACS, SAT-3, Seacom, and 2Africa, which link South Africa to global networks.
+Mobile penetration is among the highest on the continent, and internet access continues to expand rapidly across urban and rural areas.

+The mobile communications market is led by major South African operators including Vodacom, MTN, Telkom, Cell C, and Rain.
+MTN, in particular, stands out as Africa's largest mobile network operator and one of the top ten globally, with nearly 290 million users as of 2022.
+South Africa offers a full range of network technologies from 2G to 5G, with MTN, Vodacom, and Rain being the first to launch 5G services on the entire African continent.
+While fixed-line connections have declined, fibre-optic broadband is growing quickly through providers such as Openserve, Vumatel, Frogfoot, Octotel, and MetroFibre.
+Satellite internet remains available for remote regions, though Starlink has yet to launch locally due to regulatory restrictions.

+South Africa's media landscape is diverse and well-developed, comprising the public broadcaster SABC, the private free-to-air channel E.tv, and satellite television provider MultiChoice, which operates DStv across sub-Saharan Africa.
+The country has partially rolled out digital terrestrial television (DTT), though full migration from analogue broadcasting has experienced delays.

 Water supply and sanitation

 Two distinctive features of the South African water sector are the policy of free basic water and the existence of water boards, which are bulk water supply agencies that operate pipelines and sell water from reservoirs to municipalities.
 These features have led to significant problems concerning the financial sustainability of service providers, leading to a lack of attention to maintenance.
 Following the end of apartheid, the country had made improvements in the levels of access to water as those with access increased from 66% to 79% from 1990 to 2010.
 Sanitation access increased from 71% to 79% during the same period.
 However, water supply and sanitation has come under increasing pressure in recent years despite a commitment made by the government to improve service standards and provide investment subsidies to the water industry.

 The eastern parts of South Africa suffer from periodic droughts linked to the El Niño weather phenomenon.
 In early 2018, Cape Town, which has different weather patterns to the rest of the country, faced a water crisis as the city's water supply was predicted to run dry before the end of June.
 Water-saving measures were in effect that required each citizen to use less than 50 l per day.
 Cape Town rejected an offer from Israel to help it build desalination plants.